 Once you have configured user attributes on the ADC v2 (and if desired, created your own custom fields), you can map them in User Sync.

 Once you have set up your rules and their prioritization, then you are ready to run User Sync.

 Result: Congratulations!
 You have completed all of the steps for setting up the Active Directory Connector v2.
 You can also learn more about updating the ADC v2 to the latest version when new versions become available.

 Modify an existing rule

-- Click Edit on the rule you want to modify, then make changes to any of the value(s).
+- Choose on the rule you want to modify and then make changes to the priority as needed.

 Delete an existing rule

 Users within directory groups are never deleted.
 If all applicable rules for a user are deleted, the user becomes in a state of "suspended" which retains their account and product-related data (e.g., upcoming meetings, stored recordings, etc.).
 Only the settings within the rule are removed from use while the users will continue remain on your account.